Nested Event Extraction upon Pivot Element Recogniton: Introduction

 Our contributions can be summarized as follows:

-\begin{itemize} \item We propose PerNee for NEE task, which extracts nested events mainly based on recognizing PEs.
-By classifying the relations between trigger pairs, PerNee significantly enhances the accuracy of PE extraction. \item We systematically categorize nested events in the generic domain and construct a new NEE dataset, namely ACE2005-Nest, which can serve as a valuable resource to advance the NEE task in the generic domain. \item Experimental results demonstrate that the PerNee model outperforms existing baselines consistently on ACE2005, Genia11 and Genia13, which demonstrates its effectiveness in both EE and NEE tasks.
+\begin{itemize} \item We propose PerNee for the NEE task, which extracts nested events mainly based on recognizing PEs.
+By classifying the relations between trigger pairs, PerNee significantly enhances the accuracy of PE extraction. \item We systematically categorize nested events in the generic domain and construct a new NEE dataset, ACE2005-Nest, which can serve as a valuable resource to advance the NEE task in the generic domain. \item Experimental results demonstrate that the PerNee model consistently outperforms existing baselines on ACE2005-Nest, Genia11, and Genia13, demonstrating its effectiveness in both FEE and NEE tasks.

 \end{itemize}